 qand marvel at its clarity, elegance and power

-make in the root folder of the Q// project.
+cargo build --release in the root folder of the Q// project.
 The current version of Q// is UNIX derivate-friendly, it may provide a suboptimal experience when used on other kinds of operating systems.

 To try the replacement of the